-All submitted student proposals will undergo an initial review to determine whether projects meet the regulatory criteria.
-Students whose projects are found to meet this criteria, or require additional clarification around proposed activities, will be contacted by risk and compliance staff.
+All submitted student proposals will undergo an initial review by the IRB to determine what projects meet the definition for human subjects research.
+Students whose project was found to involve human subjects will be contacted by the IRB with instructions on how to begin the IRB submission and review process.